1.

 and Vincristine (PCV) chemotherapy

-In the 80 patients whose Glioma harbored a 1p/19q codeletion, the overall survival favored PCV arm (Not reached vs. 112 mo; HR=0.56).
+In the 80 patients whose Glioma harbored a 1p/19q codeletion, the overall survival favored PCV arm (Not reached vs. 112 mo; HR=0.56) .
 IDH mutational status was also of prognostic significance.

 Gliomas that harbored the 1p/19q codeletion had a better prognosis.

-RTOG 9402 randomized 291 patients with anaplastic oligodendroglioma or anaplastic oligoastrocytoma to PCV followed by immediate RT or RT alone.
+RTOG 9402 randomized 291 patients with anaplastic oligodendroglioma or anaplastic oligoastrocytoma to receive either PCV followed by immediate RT or RT alone.
 No difference in the median Overall survival was seen between either arm (4.6 years vs. 4.7 years; P=0.10).
-However, an unplanned subgroup analysis of the 126 patients whose tumors were 1p19q co-deleted found a doubling in median Overall survival (14.7 vs. 7.3 years; HR=0.59; P=0.03) when PCV was added to RT as upfront treatment.
+However, an unplanned subgroup analysis of the 126 patients whose tumors were 1p19q co-deleted found a doubling in the median Overall survival (14.7 vs. 7.3 years; HR=0.59; P=0.03) when PCV was added to RT as upfront treatment.

 The NCCN panel recommends that PCV be administered after RT (as per EORTC 26951) since the intensive PCV regimen given prior to RT (RTOG 9402) was not tolerated as well.